Credit cards: navigating the crossroads of virtualization

 The instrument of deferred payment, known as the credit card, has come a long way in personal finance.
 In ancient times, debts were recorded on clay tablets, and in the 1930s, trusted clients had access to metal tags.
 The first payment card was developed in 1958 by American Express.
 Bank of America followed in its footsteps, over time changing the somewhat awkward name BankAmericard to Visa.
 Subsequently, interbank cards emerged (1966 – today’s MasterCard after several name changes) as well as those accepted worldwide.

-However, it was technological changes that paved the way for the credit card to achieve real success.
-The breakthrough came in the ’60s when an IBM engineer had the idea to attach a magnetic strip to a piece of plastic with the holder’s data, on which these data were recorded.
+However, it was the technological changes that paved the way for the credit card to achieve real success.
+The breakthrough came in the ’60s with the idea of an IBM engineer attaching a magnetic strip to a piece of plastic with the holder’s data, on which these data were recorded.
 A reader was all that was needed for the seller to swipe the physical card, quickly access credit card details and execute the transaction.

 The technology that made credit card transactions much more convenient was NFC.
 The contactless solution first appeared in 1997 in Seoul, and between 2006 and 2008, it became well-established in the debit and credit card market.